blessedSir/RandomUser/README.md

 Built with **React + Vite**, featuring data fetching from an external API and a fully responsive UI (from 320px to desktop).

 **Project goals:**
-- Practice adaptive design (flex, grid, media queries)
+- Practice adaptive design
-- Work with API (fetch / axios)
+- Work with API
-- Strengthen understanding of component-based architecture in React

 # RandomUser